shaulbd/amazon-aws-switcher-win/README.md

 1. **Run the script:**

     ```bash
-    python script.py
+    python aws-switcher.pyw
     ```

-    Replace `script.py` with the name of your Python script file if it's different.
+    Replace `aws-switcher.pyw` with the name of your Python script file if it's different.

 2. **Interacting with the Utility:**